 First stop of our Rome underground itinerary: the Capuchin Crypt

 Every time the council plans new diggings, be it for the new metro line or for a shopping mall, a new piece of underground Rome is brought to life.
 This is why I took the fascinating Rome crypts and catacombs tour and explored a small part of what hides beneath the present-day surface.

 Taking one of the underground Rome tours helps you delve deeper into the life in the imperial age.

 Our tour kicked off at the Capuchin Crypt in Via Veneto, also called Bone Chapel and sometimes wrongly referred to as the Capuchin catacombs in Rome.

 In the crypt you can visit both the museum, displaying a beautiful Caravaggio painting and the crypt itself.
-The museum is a collection of objects and documents related to the Capuchin order, such as their vestments and paintings, and right after that, you’ll be directed towards the crypt.
+The museum is a collection of objects and documents related to the Capuchin order.
+You will admire their vestments and paintings, and right after that, the famous crypt.

 Containing, or better decorated with, the bones of almost 4,000 friars who died between 1528 and 1870, the year when Rome was annexed to unified Italy and the new government started forbidding the amassing of the bones for hygienic reasons.

 Apart from all types of bones (skulls, thighs, pelvises, tibias), the crypt houses also the mummified bodies of some of the friars with their own garments on, and the full skeleton of princess Barberini, who died as a child, displayed holding a scythe in her right hand and a scale in her left hand.
 The path is utterly fascinating and grotesque, so much that even the notorious Marquis De Sade felt intrigued by such a macabre composition.

 Second stop in our Rome catacombs tour: Priscilla Catacombs